Client

 • 2.1.
 Interest will be calculated from the date the money has been cleared in our bank account and regarded by the bank as cleared funds.
 Simple interest will then be paid or credited when the monies are paid out for the purposes for which they were required.

-• 2.3.
-In normal circumstances, if the total amount of interest calculated is less than £75.00, no interest will be paid or credited to the client.
+• If the total amount of interest calculated is less than £75.00, no interest will be paid or credited to the client.
 This is because our administrative charges would exceed this amount.
-Where interest is payable, we will pay the amount gross, and it is the client’s responsibility to declare this amount to HMRC.

 3. Client monies will usually be held in an instant access bank account to facilitate transactions.
-However, if specific instructions are received from the client requesting funds are placed on a term deposit or a separate designated deposit account, and this is appropriate (bearing in mind the nature and duration of the transaction), then the interest earned on such deposits shall be paid to the client in full, less any reasonable administration fee charged by ourselves in respect of setting up, administering and terminating such deposit account.
+However, if specific instructions are received from the client requesting funds are placed on a term deposit or a separate designated deposit account, and this is appropriate (bearing in mind the nature and duration of the transaction), then the interest earned on such deposits shall be paid to the client in full, less any reasonable administration fee charged by ourselves in respect of setting up, administering, and terminating such deposit account.

-5. This policy will be reviewed periodically.
+This policy will be reviewed periodically.
+(Last reviewed 20th October 2023.)

 BEWARE OF FRAUDSTERS – REMAIN VIGILANT – IF YOU ARE ADVISED THAT OUR BANK DETAILS HAVE CHANGED, PLEASE CONTACT OUR OFFICES IMMEDIATELY.